 Sounds great, right?
 Here’s the catch: The privilege of making ownership more liquid is balanced by the responsibility of doing more to create transparency for your shareholders and the state.
 That means more detailed recordkeeping and reporting.

-Taxation also gets treated very differently.
 C corps are subject to the corporate income tax.
 When shareholders receive income or dividends from a C corp, they’re taxed personally as well.
-This double taxation is a big drawback for many business owners, but it’s best to talk things through with a tax pro or an attorney to make sure you really understand the nuances.
+This double taxation is a big drawback for many business owners, but it’s best to talk things through with a tax pro or attorney to make sure you really understand the nuances.

 |Limited liability protection||Double taxation|